gotenberg/gotenberg/.blueprints/README.blueprint.md

 docker-compose up --scale gotenberg=your_number_of_instances
 ```

-When requesting `gotenberg.yourdomain.com` with your client(s), Docker will automatically redirect a request to a Gotenberg container
+When requesting the Gotenberg service with your client(s), Docker will automatically redirect a request to a Gotenberg container
 according to the round-robin strategy.

 ## Custom implementation